zubxxr/distributed-multi-autonomous-vehicle-architecture/README_2.md

 ---

-## 3. Notes
+## 4. Notes
 - Use **ROS 2 namespaces** for each vehicle to prevent topic collisions.
 - Ensure all hosts are on the same ROS 2 DDS domain.
 - Test Zenoh connectivity before launching Autoware.

 ---

-## 4. License
+## 5. License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.